ravichugh/sketch-n-sketch/workspace/src/blog/posts/06-deuce-user-study.md

 *January 31, 2018* <br><br>

-Last summer, we ran a user study to evaluate Deuce, as implemented in [Sketch-n-Sketch v0.6.2][v062].
+Last summer we ran a user study to evaluate Deuce, as implemented in [Sketch-n-Sketch v0.6.2][v062].
 Check out our [ICSE 2018 paper][ICSEpaper] for all the details.